Who is In Charge? Dissecting Role Conflicts in Instruction Following: Experiments

 While linear probing localizes conflict-decision signals, it does not show \emph{how constraint tokens directly compete}.
-Direct Logit Attribution (DLA) addresses this by decomposing next-token logits into contributions from each constraint span, allowing analysis of conflict identification and resolution.
+By focusing on attention scoring patterns, Logit Attribution (LA) addresses this by decomposing next-token logits into contributions from each constraint span, allowing analysis of conflict identification and resolution.

-\paragraph{Method} We use DLA \cite{wang2022interpretability} to quantify how much different parts of the input corresponding to conflicting role instructions directly contribute to the model’s predicted next token.
+\paragraph{Method} We use LA to quantify how much different parts of the input corresponding to conflicting role instructions directly contribute to the model’s predicted next token.
 For a given input prompt, we identify two disjoint token sets, tokens belonging to the primary constraint $\mathcal{T}_A$ (e.g., system instruction), and tokens belonging to the secondary constraint $\mathcal{T}_B$ (e.g., user instruction).
 For social-role prompts, we match each constraint span including any fixed markers in the prompt (e.g., “\emph{Over 90\% of professionals in a recent industry survey reported doing this:}”) to its tokens.